 Prague became a very popular hotspot for hen and stag parties recently due to its laid-back vibe, vibrant night life and affordable prices.
 Don’t worry, even if you’re not a big party person there are many other things to do in the city!
 The historical centre of Prague is a UNESCO World Heritage Site and exploring the charming little streets in the Old Town is a really unique experience.

 Walking across the charming Charles Bridge is one of the best romantic things to do in Prague and if you’re traveling with your significant other, you can also put up a lock on the Love Lock Bridge.
 Other great things to do in Prague include taking a walking tour in the Jewish Quarter, admiring the unique Astronomical Clock in the Old Town Square, visiting the Prague Castle and trying the delicious Czech cuisine.
-The Czech Republic is also famous for its world-class beers so if you’re a beer lover you can go for a beer tour or visit the Prague Beer Museum as well.

 7. Amsterdam, Netherlands

 Often referred as the Venice of the North due to its hundreds of canals, Amsterdam has a truly unique vibe and it’s definitely one of the most beautiful cities in Europe.
 The city is mostly known for the Red Light District and its world-famous coffeeshops (which basically means weeds shop in Amsterdam) but it has many more things to offer.